IonAgorria/OpenE2140/README.md

 ## About
 An open source game reimplementing Earth 2140 gameplay using original game files.

+The project aims to reproduce the overall gameplay experience while adding a modern game features that are not available in original game.

-The project is still under heavy development and not much happens yet.
+NOTE: The project is still under heavy development and not much happens yet.

 ## Libraries
 This project includes these libraries as git submodules or bundled: